RjUnrealCourse/03_BuildingEscape/GameDesignDocument.md

 2. Constantly asking “what’s least fun”
 3. Remember we’re not AAA studios
 4. Let’s find the essence of fun of this game.
+5. we will spend 5 x 40 min / session per one node in cycle and be back in the loop.

 ## Concept
 Building Escape is a First person shooter game.